dja/code-challenges/front-end/ingredients-list.md

 *Estimated time: 3-4 hours*

 ### Goal
 Create a client-side app that lists vitamin ingredients with a detail view.
-You can use Ember.js, VueJS, or ReactJS
+You can use React (Gatsby/Next), Ember.js, or any other JS framework you'd like.

 ### Notes before you start
 - The UI/UX is available in this folder for a desktop layout in both Sketch and PDF formats.
 You should also make it work gracefully on a mobile screen.